Beliefs + Beauty + Impact

-I believe that people who desire to use their lives to influence change and add to the beauty of life, and I want to understand both how these individuals think and what we can learn from them.
+I believe that people who use their lives to create a positive impact and inspire change within their own worlds add to the beauty of life, and I want to understand both how these individuals think and what we can learn from them.

 Impact + Potential

-To raise awareness about impact, belief, and change, I am launching the Executing on Impact (EoI) segment, where I will interview career and research professions who do not just dream of creating a lasting impact but are acting on these aspirations.
+To raise awareness about impact, belief, and change, I am launching a segment on impact where I will interview people who do not just dream of creating a lasting impact but are acting on these aspirations.

-Together, we hope to inspire you, the reader, to investigate what beliefs are holding you back from having a greater impact in the world and to give you the tools to change the world, one belief at a time.
+I hope to inspire you, the reader, to investigate what beliefs are holding you back from having a greater impact in the world and to give you the tools to change a world, one belief at a time.